logo dark logo light logo

 Pitcher Plant (Nepenthes)

-Pitcher plants are a type of carnivorous plant and make an interesting addition to your hanging garden.
+Pitcher plants are a type of carnivorous plant and make an exciting addition to your hanging garden.

-Water sparingly with distilled water or collected rainwater as the pitcher plant is sensitive to the chemicals present in tap water.
-A mature plant will thrive with a diet of one to two insects per month that fall into the plant’s tubes, which function as traps for small insects.
+Water sparingly with distilled water or collected rainwater as it is sensitive to the chemicals present in tap water.
+If mature, it will thrive with a diet of one to two insects per month that fall into the plant’s tubes, which function as traps for small insects.

-If your home is bug-free, add a small, dead bug to one of the pitcher plant’s fleshy tubes.
+If your home is bug-free, add a small, dead bug to one of its fleshy tubes.

 Hanging ripple peperomia